Schools in Transition A Guide for Supporting Transgender Students

 Gender Odyssey Family An organization that hosts conferences and other means of support for transgender children and their families.

 Gender Spectrum An organization that hosts conferences and other means of support for transgender children and their families.

 The Family Acceptance Project does research on how family acceptance or rejection impacts the long-term outcomes for LGBT kids.
 Everything they’ve done points to family acceptance as the single most important factor for these young people.

-Gender Diversity This organization provides family support, works with schools, and provides community-building services to improve the well-being for people of all gender identities and expressions.
+Gender Diversity This organization provides family support, works with schools, and provides community-building services to improve the well-being of people of all gender identities and expressions.

-Camp Aranu’tiq Annual summer camps for transgender and gender-nonconforming children and teens and their families.
+Camp Aranu’tiq Annual summer camps for transgender and gender-nonconforming children, teens, and their families.
 The camps are in New England and California but welcome campers from anywhere.
 I have friends whose trans 12-year-old went to this camp last summer and she just loved it.

-Drugwatch have created the LGBTQ+ Comprehensive Health & Well-being Guide which deals comprehensively with issues that disproportionately affect the LGBTQ+ community, including suicide, homelessness, and substance abuse.
+Drugwatch has created the LGBTQ+ Comprehensive Health & Well-being Guide which deals comprehensively with issues that disproportionately affect the LGBTQ+ community, including suicide, homelessness, and substance abuse.

 Parents of Transgender Children Facebook Group This is a closed Facebook group, which means that you have to request to join and people who aren’t members can’t view your posts.
 However, your friends CAN see that you’ve joined the group so be mindful of that if you decide to check it out.
 You don’t want to inadvertently out your child just by joining!